MikeSkoe/nut-taal/README.md

 Therefore related words could be collapsed to a single root.
 For example a root `vraag` could mean **question** as a noun, **to ask** as a verb and **curious/curiously** as an ad.

-At the same time a single root should not cover too wide range or meaning.
+At the same time, to prevent ambiguity, a single root should not cover too wide range or meanings.
 The dictionary should be optimised, not limited.
-Additionally there should not be a root, like English **like**, that could mean **alike** and **to love**, since these are completely different meanings
+Additionally there should not be a root, like English **like**, that could mean **alike** and **to love**, since these are two completely different meanings

 The dictionary also includes some compound roots, whose meanings may be not clear, but they form commonly used words.